 The annual Renew Our Rivers Lake Wedowee cleanup is a joint project with Alabama Power Company and the Lake Wedowee Property Owners Association.
 According to the Renew Our Rivers campaign organizers, of the thirty seven lakes covered in the state, Lake Wedowee is the best organized group they work with.
 LWPOA members organize the annual event.

-Each spring, the LWPOA sponsors a Fishing Day for Kids under the age of 16 at the Rice Pavilion on Lake Wedowee.
+Each spring, the LWPOA sponsors a Fishing Day for Kids 15 years and younger at the Rice Pavilion on Lake Wedowee.
 The LWPOA purchases channel catfish, from Auburn, and places them in the lake inside nets provided by Alabama Department of Conservation and Natural Resources.
 The use of the Pavilion is donated by the Rice Family.

 ”Kids Fishing Day” occurs every year in May on the last day of school for the Randolph County School System.
 This is the biggest and most fun event of the year, and takes place at the beautiful Rice Pavilion on Lake Wedowee.